anton-filimonov/Paginator/README.md

 ## Requirements
 It should work properly with older versions but has been tested on iOS 8.4 and higher in Xcode 9.1.

+## Features
+ * Swift ready (all classes and method names adopted to Swift)
+ * 100% tested
+ * High flexibility.
+Customize the process, providing your own implementations of all the dependencies
+ * Fully documented
+ * CocoaPods installable

 ## Installation

 ### CocoaPods